Sanya1001/Sanya1001/README.md

 - I hope to learn SQL and Machine Learning with Python in some time
 - I am working on projects for two hackathons
 - I plan to attempt the freeCodeCamp JavaScript DSA certification tests soon
+- I am learning from the undergraduate AI course at MIT OCW

 ### ⭐️ Check out
 - [Responsive Web design certification](https://www.freecodecamp.org/certification/sanya1001/responsive-web-design) from freeCodeCamp